XIX Army Corps: 22 May 1940

 Guderian's request to return 10th Panzer Division to his command were not granted due to the fear of Allied counter-attacks in style of the Battle of Arras, and so XIX Army Corps had to continue the operation with just 1st and 2nd Panzer Divisions on the morning of 22 May.
 It was thus decided to leave Dunkirk for a later stage of the operation and to focus on Calais with 1st Panzer and on Boulogne with 2nd Panzer.
 The 2nd would advance along the coast, whereas the 1st would move towards its goal inland, along Saint-Omer.
 In their preparations, XIX Army Corps could count on support from other units; 8th Panzer Division captured Hesdin (initially 10th Panzer's domain as per Guderian's plan before 10th Panzer was moved into the reserve), whereas 6th Panzer Division reached Boisle.
 Both 6th and 8th Panzer Divisions were at that point part of XLI Army Corps.
 XIX Army Corps began its operation towards Calais and Boulogne on 22 May.
-By 08:00 in the morning, the Authie river had been crossed and a partial advance northwards had begun.
+By 08:00, the Authie river had been crossed and a partial advance northwards had begun.
 At that point, parts of both 1st and 2nd Panzer Divisions still had to be held back in rearguard action at the Somme river bridgeheads until they could be reinforced by XIV Army Corps (v.
 Wietersheim).

-In the afternoon of the 22nd, heavy fighting broke out at Desvres, Samer and south of Boulogne.
+On the afternoon of the 22nd, heavy fighting broke out at Desvres, Samer and south of Boulogne.
 While the bulk of the Allied forces consisted of French troops, Guderian also notes resistance by British, Belgian and Dutch forces.
 Under heavy Allied aerial bombardment, 2nd Panzer Division advanced on Boulogne after authorization for their attack had been given at 12:40 at noon.
 At 15:30, Halder notes that Panzer Group Kleist began its attack with XLI Corps on the right and XIX Corps on the left, judging the overall situation as "much better than we thought".
 By the evening, Guderian had instructed 1st Panzer Division to switch its main target from Calais to Dunkirk and to await a coded messages to begin the assault the following day.
 In the meantime, 10th Panzer Division was returned from the army reserves to XIX Army Corps.
 In the late evening of the 22nd, Panzer Group Kleist gave out Gruppenbefehl Nr.
 13 at 22:30 to determine the military operations for the following day.
 The main designated targets for the Panzer Group were the cities of Boulogne and Calais.
 XLI Army Corps was to advance north and establish bridgeheads at Aire and St Omer.

 For the detailed rundown of 2nd Panzer Division's combat in Boulogne, see also Battle of Boulogne (1940).